WEATHERED

 Once I got past puckering on blue trails, skiing was the first way I consistently found flow.
 The first time I connected the wind blowing in my face with a sense of cleansing and relief.
 Associated the ache in my legs to a clear desire to get stronger: to fly more freely and reach taller peaks.
 The first time I witnessed the unmistakable link between willingly suffering and growth.

-Where words have failed, the vastness of nature has filled the void.
-Nature models balance and regulation - maybe not in the ways of polite society but she always shows us when things are out of whack.
+Where words fail, the vastness of nature fills the void.
+Nature models balance and regulation - maybe not in the ways of polite society, but she shows us when things are out of whack.
 This runs true in human psychology, too.
 When a person has stuffed and bottled emotions for too long, an outburst is inevitable.
 Quick experiment: fill your tea kettle to the brim, batten the hatches, and set that puppy to boil.
+You know what comes next.
 The inverse, never facing the heat won’t solve anything either.
 Regulation is not numbing or negating the natural waves of emotions that arise with life.
 Rather, it is flowing with.
 Learning to name, witness, allow, and release the energy that so many of us have been taught to cling to.
 Men, anger.
 Women, grief.
-God forbid we see a man sad or a woman furious. * Gasp! *
+God forbid we see a man sad or a woman furious.
+Gasp!

-You want to develop resilience, hey?
+Interested in swimming lessons?
 Go challenge yourself.
+Lean into the challenge of it and trust the process.
 Adam Grant notes that “resilience is not resistance to suffering.
-It’s the capacity to bend without breaking.”
-In his book Originals he cites performing one challenging task will bring strength and self-resolve to other realms.
+It’s the capacity to bend without breaking” (Grant, 2025).
+Research finds that performing endurance-based challenges brings determination and self-resolve to other realms (Diotaiuti et al., 2021; Harrison et al., 2021).
 Want to improve your work flow?
 Train for a marathon.
 Trying to deepen your relationships?
 Learn a new language.
 Doing hard things makes us more flexible, empathetic, .
 More accommodating to the suffering that’s inevitable in bodies, in this simulation, in this timeline.

 Go forth and willingly suffer, friends.
 Preferably in nature, with good weather and friends, and even better snacks.